Q. Which airport should I fly into for this tour?

 A. Every airline is different AND some enforce their policies while others don’t.
 Check your airline’s website and then hope that if your bag is over their weight limit, they won’t actually check the weight.

-Note: If you are joining us in Buenos Aires, please review the Argentina FAQs for luggage restrictions on Aerolineas Argentinas.
+Note: If you are joining us in Buenos Aires, please review the Argentina FAQs for luggage restrictions on Aerolineas Argentinas, the airline we will likely be flying.

 Q. How should I get to the hotel from the airport?